manonthemon/prework-study-guide/README.md

 By completing this project, I practised writing code in HTML, CSS, and JavaScript and got a basic understanding of their features and use cases.
 I have also begun learning how to use git and GitHub for version control and website deployment.

 ## Installation

 N/A

 ## Usage

-The website contains notes on HTML, CSS, git and JavaScript based on the prework modules of the bootcampspot front end development modules.
-The notes are divided into easy to read sections referring each above mentioned tool.
+The website contains notes on HTML, CSS, git and JavaScript based on the prework modules of the Bootcampspot front end development bootcamp modules.
+The notes are divided into easy to read sections referring to each above-mentioned tool.

-Moreover, the website has a built-in functionality allowing the user to randomly chose the next section to review.
-It can be accessed by opening the browsers DevTools console, by pressing Control+Shift+I (Windows), or Command + Option + I (MacOS).
+Moreover, the website has a built-in functionality allowing the user to randomly choose the next section to review.
+It can be accessed by opening the browsers DevTools console, by pressing Control+Shift+I (Windows), or Command + Option + I (macOS).
 One in the Console panel, refresh the website for new learning suggestion.

 ## Credits